indigo-astronomy/indigo/indigo_drivers/agent_imager/README.md

 ### Configuration for synchronising dithering on multiple Imager Agent instances

-On one of Imager Agent instances select other Imager Agent instances and Guider agent as related agents, select PRE-DITHER and POST_DITHER breakpoints in AGENT_IMAGER_BREAKPOINT and BARRIER in AGENT_IMAGER_RESUME_CONDITION.
+On one of Imager Agent instances select other Imager Agent instances and Guider agent as related agents, select PRE-CAPTURE and POST-CAPTURE breakpoints in AGENT_IMAGER_BREAKPOINT and BARRIER in AGENT_IMAGER_RESUME_CONDITION.
 Configure dithering as usual.
-On other Imager Agent instances don't select related agents, select PRE-DITHER and POST_DITHER breakpoints in AGENT_IMAGER_BREAKPOINT and TRIGGER in AGENT_IMAGER_RESUME_CONDITION.
+On other Imager Agent instances don't select related agents, select PRE-CAPTURE and CAPTURE breakpoints in AGENT_IMAGER_BREAKPOINT and TRIGGER in AGENT_IMAGER_RESUME_CONDITION.

 Set the same COUNT value in AGENT_IMAGER_BATCH and start guiding on Guider Agent and exposure batch on all Imager Agents in any order.
 The will wait for each other until all are suspended on PRE-DITHER and then resumed by Imager Agent with AGENT_IMAGER_RESUME_CONDITION set to BARRIER.